 Monarchy-Free Canada in 2001, two internet sources of news and

-information about republicanism in Canada.
-Supporters of these
+information about republicanism in Canada and throughout the

 sites helped form Citizens for a Canadian Republic the following

 In his professional life, Tom studied Applied Arts at the Sheridan

 Institute in Oakville, Ontario and Fine Arts at Toronto's Ryerson University.

 director of Focus, a supplier to the advertising and publishing